robertzk/misp/README.md

 # Multi-list processor language

 This repository forms the home of **MISP**, the multi-list processor language.
-This language is an experiment by the author — and also a chance a to learn some C++11.
+This language is an experimental language envisionable as a superset of LISP — and also a chance a to learn some C++11.

 MISP is distinct from [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)) through its emphasis that the parentheticals grouping expressions are [*typed*](https://en.wikipedia.org/wiki/Type_theory).